rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `/sbin/modprobe zfs`

 This should not return an error, it should simply return to the command prompt when done.
 If you get an error, stop now and begin troubleshooting.
-Again, make sure that secure boot is off as that will be the biggest culprit.
+Again, make sure that secure boot is off as that will be the most likely culprit.

-Next we need to take a look at the disks on our system, determine what has the OS loaded on it, and what is available to use for the zfs pool.
+Next we need to take a look at the disks on our system, determine what has the OS loaded on it, and what is available to use for the ZFS pool.
 We will do this with _lsblk_:

 `lsblk`